Humyang/markdownBlogFile/_posts/ViewController-UsingViewControllerInTheResponderChain.md

 layout: [post]
-title: "iOS 笔记 《View Controller Programming Guide for iOS：Using View Controllers in the Responder Chain》"
+title: "iOS 翻译 《View Controller Programming Guide for iOS：Using View Controllers in the Responder Chain》"
 date: 2015-06-10 18:01:03
 tags:
 - iOS